John Smith de Burgh, 11th Earl of Clanricarde

-Career
+Background

 The Honourable John Smith Burke was born to Michael Burke, 10th Earl of Clanricarde and his wife Anne Smith in 1720.
 He was the couple's fourth and last child, and the heir to the earldom, having two older sisters.
 An older brother had died in infancy.
 He succeeded his father on the latter's death in 1726, at the age of six.

+Career

 Lord Clanricarde was educated at Winchester College.
 He was elected a Fellow of the Royal Society and a Fellow of the Society of Antiquaries in 1753.
 He was a Privy Counsellor of Ireland for eight days in 1761, being struck off the list of the Council on 16 July.
-He died in April 1782 at Portumna Castle, County Galway and was buried in the Dominican friary, Athenry.
+He died on 21 April 1782 at Portumna Castle, County Galway and was buried in the Dominican friary, Athenry.

-Family
+Marriage and issue

-In 1740, he married Hester Amelia Vincent, daughter of Sir Henry Vincent, 6th Baronet of Stoke d'Abernon.
+In 1740, he married Hester Amelia Vincent (d.1804), daughter of Sir Henry Vincent, 6th Baronet of Stoke d'Abernon.
 By Royal Licence on 13 May 1752, he and his uncles assumed the surname de Burgh which had been the family's surname in previous centuries: de Burgh was gaelicised in Irish as de Búrca which over the centuries became Búrc then Burke.